HariSekhon/Nagios-Plugins/README.md

 Some older plugins may not adhere to all of the criteria above so most have been filed away under the `older/` directory (they were used by people out there in production so I didn't want to remove them entirely).
 Older plugins also indicate that I haven't run or made updates to them in a few years so they're in basic maintenance mode and may require minor tweaks or updates.

 If you're new remember to check out the `older/` directory for more plugins that are less current but that you might find useful such as RAID checks for Linux MD Raid, 3ware / LSI MegaRaid / Dell Perc Raid Controllers (which are actually rebranded LSI MegaRaid so you can use the same check - I also recommend the widely used [Dell OpenManage Check](http://folk.uio.no/trondham/software/check_openmanage.html)).

+### Contributions

+Feedback, Feature Requests, Improvements and Patches are welcome.

+Patches are accepted in the form of [Github pull requests](https://github.com/HariSekhon/nagios-plugins/pulls), for which you will receive attribution automatically as Github tracks these merges.

+### Support for Updates / Bugs Fixes / Feature Requests ###

+Please raise a [Github Issue ticket](https://github.com/harisekhon/nagios-plugins/issues) for if you need updates, bug fixes or new features.
+[Github pull requests](https://github.com/HariSekhon/nagios-plugins/pulls) are more than welcome.

+Since there are a lot of programs covering a lot of different technologies in this project, so remember to look at the software versions each program was written / tested against (documented in --help for each program, also found near the top of the source code in each program).
+Newer versions of software seem to change a lot these days especially in the Big Data & NoSQL space so plugins may require updates for newer versions.

+Please make sure you have run ```make update``` first to pull the latest updates including library sub-modules and build the latest CPAN / PyPI module dependencies, (see [Quick Setup](https://github.com/harisekhon/nagios-plugins#quick-setup) above).

+Make sure you run the code by hand on the command line with ```-v -v -v``` for additional debug output and paste the full output in to the issue ticket.
+If you want to anonymize your hostnames/IP addresses etc you may use the ```scrub.pl``` tool found in my [Tools repo](https://github.com/harisekhon/tools).

 ### Detailed Build Instructions